ilhamwahabi/into-accessibility/slides.md

 // Bad example, no alt text ❌
 <img src="bandung.jpg" />

-// Bad example, we already know that was picture ❌
+// Bad example, we already know that was a picture ❌
 <img alt="Picture of Bandung" src="bandung.jpg" />

 // Good example ✅